zachsnyder1/jamboard/README.md

 ## CURRENT STATUS

 So far little-daw is a minimal skeleton, with one wavetable synthesizer that allows you to play a melody using the keys on your keyboard.
-The pitch ranges four octaves from A-100 to A-1760, and the timbre can be a sine wave, square wave, or custom waveform built based on the amplitudes of the fundamental and the first X harmonics.
+The timbre can be a sine wave, square wave, or custom waveform built based on the amplitudes of the fundamental and the first X harmonics.

 ## COMPILING